 - Oil sprays are essential to use with an air fryer.
 They allow a very thin even layer of oil to be applied to food prior to cooking, and you can also spray the bottom of the air fryer basket to prevent food from sticking to it.

 - If you need to preheat the air fryer, 3 minutes is all it takes.

 - Always ensure that food is cooked properly before consuming.
 Cut meat open to check that it is cooked through (the juices from chicken run clear when it is cooked), or use a meat thermometer if you are unsure.

-Now, if you are wondering what to cook in your air fryer, using your new knowledge, check out one of our air fryer recipes.
+Now, if you are wondering what to cook in your air fryer, using your new knowledge, check out one of my air fryer recipes.